Student Opportunities

 Summer Positions

-We are not yet taking applications for the following internships for summer 2023; this process will begin in early ’23.
 Preference in selection will be given to Williams College students.
 Anyone interested in pursuing his/her own (self-funded) project is encouraged to contact the Forest Manager.

 Caretaker Interns